Eastern long-necked turtle: Diet

 The eastern long-necked turtle is carnivorous, eating a variety of animals.
 This includes insects, worms, tadpoles, frogs, small fish, crustaceans, molluscs, plankton, and carrion.

 Life cycle

-Females of this species take 10 years to reach maturity.
+Females of Chelodina longicollis take 10 years to reach maturity.

 In early summer, the female will lay between two and ten eggs in the banks of her aquatic habitat.
 Three to five months later the hatchlings break out of their shells.
 These young turtles often fall prey to predators such as fish and birds.
 Females will lay one to three clutches of eggs per year.

 Importance

 Turtles are an important element of the river ecosystem owing to their feeding on dead fish after a fish kill event, returning ammonia and dissolved oxygen to the river much faster than by natural decomposition (3–6 days vs 25–27 days).

 Conservation

-The species is not listed under listed under the Commonwealth EPBC Act nor any state conservation laws.
+The species Chelodina longicollis is not listed under the Commonwealth EPBC Act nor any state conservation laws.

 In South Australia, foxes predate on the eggs in the turtle nests, and may eat the turtles as well.
 In addition, river system regulation and roadkill are also considered threats to freshwater turtles of all kinds in the Murray River.
 Efforts to protect the species include the use of professional shooters to kill foxes; working with local councils to build nesting islands, and improving monitoring of species.
 After it was found that freshwater turtle numbers had declined by up to 91 per cent some sections of the Murray, conservation efforts increased, with the Government of South Australia allocating $450,000 to help establish the state's first turtle management plan, dubbed the "Together Understanding and Restoring Turtles in our Landscapes and Ecosystems" (TURTLE) project.
 A management strategy is being developed in collaboration with First Nations people, for whom the turtles have great cultural significance, along with environmental experts.